Before transfer, closing, or city-boundary assumptions harden

 Move into the right commercial path

+City path first when official local signals matter.
 Inspection-first when certainty is missing.
+Responsibility-first when boundary assumptions are fuzzy.
 Quote-first when the issue already looks real.

 Trust and methodology

 The site uses ranges, not false precision.
-It does not decide legal liability, insurance coverage, or city responsibility for you.
+It does not decide legal liability, insurance coverage, or tell you that the city automatically pays for the lateral.

 FAQ